itflent/gulp/README.md

 # How You Can Use This Template

-if you use this template thirst time: npm run global
+If you use this template thirst time: npm run global

-next time: npm run link
+Next time: npm run link